 Thus, we end up picking a select few attractions to visit; however narrowing down your options is a challenge in its own right.
 If you happen to be indecisive, it might be worth trying a new method to determine your travel itinerary, like bingo.
 Once you play Travel Bingo, you’ll never have any trouble sorting out your day-to-day holiday schedule ever again.

 In case you’re wondering how this game could ever be useful to you during your travels, bingo actually has a larger scope of function beyond its entertainment value as various industries showcase the game’s numerous lifestyle applications, albeit some quite unconventional.
 Every four out of five women gamblers playing bingo, and because of the huge female-dominated demographics that bingo has, online gaming hubs are providing content centering around shopping lists to celebrity gossip.
-One company has even created a wedding anniversary generator for players to check if they tied the knot on the same day as any Hollywood stars.
 On the flipside, non-gaming companies have used bingo as a fun way to engage their respective audiences, with fitness gurus creating workout plans and fashion experts putting together a new strategy to help people come up with new outfits.
 And for the wanderlusters, there’s Travel Bingo to help them organize their trips away.

 In the travel industry specifically, the game has been used as a way to combat boredom during flight delays or while on the road, distracting travellers from the amount of waiting time before they reach their destination.
 But in this instance, we’ll be using bingo to help us create a makeshift itinerary.
 Using Print-Bingo.com, you can create your own custom cards, replacing all the numbers on the traditional bingo card with the sites in or surrounding the city you plan on flying to.
 Once you’ve explored an item on your card, take a picture of the attraction (preferably with you in it), and mark it off your card.
 This way, you’re not only using it as your itinerary, but you’re almost using it like a travel bucket list.